18 Lasting Effects of Growing Up With an Absent Father

 12. You might struggle with intimacy.

 Intimacy can be challenging when you’ve grown up without a father.
 You might find it difficult to open up emotionally or physically to partners.
-This fear of vulnerability stems from the early experience of abandonment or absence.
+That fear of vulnerability stems from the early experience of abandonment or absence.
 Building trust and allowing yourself to be vulnerable takes time and often requires conscious effort.

 13. You could have difficulty making decisions.